EnergySystemsModellingLab/MUSE_OS/docs/installation.rst

 As above, make sure you run this command with the appropriate Python version.

 And that is all!
-Now, MUSE should be available system wide simply by invoking ``muse`` in the terminal.
-To check that everything works as expected, open a new terminal and run:
+Now, MUSE should be available system wide simply by running ``muse`` in the terminal.
+For example, open a new terminal and run:

 .. code-block:: bash